dghubble/go-twitter/README.md

 stream.Stop()
 ```

-Instead, write a main package that receives messages in a goroutine, but in your main goroutine, wait for CTRL-C to be pressed before stopping.
+For main package scripts, one option is to receive messages in a goroutine and wait for CTRL-C to be pressed, then explicitly stop the `Stream`.

 ```go
 stream, err := client.Streams.Sample(params)